HealthX-Lab/TextSAM-EUS/README.md

 ## Acknowledgements

-Our code builds upon the [open_clip](https://github.com/mlfoundations/open_clip), [segment-anything](https://github.com/facebookresearch/segment-anything), and [MaPLe](https://github.com/muzairkhattak/multimodal-prompt-learning)repositories.
+Our code builds upon the [open_clip](https://github.com/mlfoundations/open_clip), [segment-anything](https://github.com/facebookresearch/segment-anything), and [MaPLe](https://github.com/muzairkhattak/multimodal-prompt-learning) repositories.
 We are grateful to the authors for making their code publicly available.
 If you use our model or code, we kindly request that you also consider citing these foundational works.